The study renovation is finally completed! I know you thought it was taking forever, and I feel like it was, as well!

 Hubby was great at repairing it and rewiring it so that it works beautifully now.

 It’s light, fresh, and current.
 No more dark and dreary.
-I enjoy spending time in the space now.
+I enjoy spending time in this space now!

 Another change that we made was adding doors with wire screens to the built in bookcases.